Synthetixio/SIPs/SIPS/sip-83.md

 As a system-wide value, the snapshot will be stored in the flexible storage contract described in [SIP 64](sip-64.md).

-The debt pool snapshot captures the current synth prices and supplies at the time of the snapshot and removes the need to retrieve latest data on every operation, relying on the fact that Synthetix exchanges involve repricing one synths into another based on their respective USD prices.
+The debt pool snapshot captures the current synth prices and supplies at the time of the snapshot and removes the need to retrieve latest data on every operation, relying on the fact that Synthetix exchanges involve repricing one synth into another based on their respective USD prices.

 We propose a public function that can be called to update the debt pool snapshot and the caller will be paying the